PlushZ/master-thesis-presentation/slides.md

 </div>

 Note:
+- wastewater surveillance has received extensive public attention as a passive monitoring system that complements clinical surveillance.
 - Schematic diagram shows the process of detecting viruses by wws against clinical surveillance.
 - WWS seems to be an effective decision:
 - (+): ww methods allow the detection of outbreaks before the first positive clinical tests are reported